officernd/officernd.github.io/gettingstarted.md

 Once you name your Organization (Please note that the name should be **Unique**.
 Once you create Organization with a name, you will have reserved URL for it.), you may enter a bit more info about it at the _Settings_ tab.

 ## <a name='room'></a>Set up a Room
+Starting from a room is as simple as:
+1. Name it;
+2. Add some optional parameters - floor;
+3. Choose from our predefined types.
+Read about the different room types [here](/room-types.html);
+4. Add it directly or open it up inside Officernd Designer and start designing it.
+Please note that every room could have separate [access management rights](/user-rolser.html), so you can share it with your friends or co-workers later on.